box/box-python-sdk-gen/docs/email_aliases.md

 - user_id `str`
   - The ID of the user.
   - Used as `user_id` in path `path` of the API call
+- headers `GetUserEmailAliasesHeadersArg`
+  - Used as headers for the API call

 ### Returns